Coordinate Reference Systems in OSM Jump to heading

 Vectorized coordinate transformation for OSM node arrays.

-Processes data in memory-efficient chunks to prevent OOM failures on large extracts.
+Processes in memory-efficient chunks to prevent OOM failures on large extracts.

 """